 You can line up your solar telescope with the Sun using its shadow, but if you’d like to save yourself some time and frustration, then there’s Tele-Vue’s Sol Searcher.
 It operates using similar principles to a pinhole camera and attaches to your scope via screws, or you can use Velcro or double-sided tape to install it.

 These eyepieces and Barlow are designed specifically for solar use with special blackening, baffling, and solar-optimized coatings.
 They also come with a nice hard carry case if you buy the full set.

 Coronado AZS Mount

 This mount works great if you’re looking to do only visual observing and simple photography with your solar scope.
-It’s designed to match the aesthetic of the Coronado H-alpha solar telescopes but looks good with Lunts and other scopes too.
+It’s designed to match the aesthetic of the Coronado H-alpha solar telescopes, but it looks good with Lunts and other scopes too.
 The Coronado AZS mount is also great for any small telescope that has a ¼ 20 hole or Vixen dovetail plate for both terrestrial and nighttime use.

 Sky-Watcher Star Adventurer Pro

 The Sky-Watcher Star Adventurer is not only a great mount for wide-field astrophotography with your DSLR, but it’s great for mounting any small telescope, including an H-alpha solar telescope.
 However, it does not come bundled with a tripod, so you’ll need to buy that separately–a heavy-duty photo tripod is best.